Also known as: floating lunge, floating split squat, no-touch lunge, single-leg floating lunge

 How to Do Airborne Lunge

-4. Control the descent: Lower slowly with tension in the glute and hamstring, reaching the back heel behind you without touching the floor, stop where control is maintained.
+4. Control the descent: Lower slowly with tension in the glute and hamstring, avoid the knee caving inward and stop at a comfortable depth without touching the rear foot.

-5. Drive up powerfully: Push through the ball of your foot, fully extend the hip while driving the elevated knee forward and squeeze the glute at the top.
+5. Drive up powerfully: Push through the ball of the foot to fully extend the hip, drive the elevated knee forward and strongly contract the glute at the top.

 Muscle Groups